exalearn/hydronet/README.md

 # HydroNet

-This directory holds notebooks that illustrate how to use the HydroNet Challenge Data
+This directory holds notebooks that illustrate how to use the HydroNet Challenge Data.

+See https://exalearn.github.io/hydronet/ for more details

 ## Installation